 What happens next?

-• Once adopted, the sewers become public sewers and we're responsible for the maintenance and repair.
+- once adopted, the sewers and pump stations become public assets and Yorkshire Water are then responsible for the operation, maintenance and repair of them going forward

 The document below details the annual fees for our Sewerage Technical applications and services provided by Developer Services.